 KeyBank: 0.05% APY; $2,500 minimum deposit

 KeyBank has been around since 1849 and is headquartered in Cleveland.
-KeyBank has a network of around 1,100 branches and more than 1,400 ATMs.
+KeyBank has a network of over 1,000 branches and more than 1,400 ATMs.
 KeyBank has CDs with terms ranging from seven days to 10 years.
 KeyBank CDs are available to consumers and businesses in 15 states.

 Union Bank: 0.05% APY; $2,500 minimum deposit